electron/electron/docs/tutorial/supported-platforms.md

 Ubuntu 12.04, the `arm` binary is built against ARM v7 with hard-float ABI and NEON for Debian Wheezy.

+Here `arm` architecture means for both `arm` and `armv7L` as they are just two identical ARM builds with slightly different file names.

 Whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building platform, so only Ubuntu 12.04 is guaranteed to work, but following platforms